sampathweb/scraping_workshop/README.md

 #####Take-Home Challenge:
 * __L4 (wine_example/spiders/L4_wine_reviews.py)__
     * Complete this part on your own.
 Teach your spider to crawl one more page level deep to scrape all ratings and reviews for each product.
+You will need to scrape for the href in the hyperlink 'View all reviews' and create another Request object specifying another callback.
 Good luck and have fun!